Plant Protein Events

 A couple of days before the Summit Vivera introduced a vegan quarter pounder.
-Gert Jan Gombert, Chief Commercial Officer of Vivera and keynote speaker during the summit: “The new Veggie Quarter Pounder was launched last week in Sainsbury’s and the reactions were very good.
+Gert Jan Gombert, Chief Commercial Officer of Vivera and keynote speaker: “The new Veggie Quarter Pounder was launched last week in Sainsbury’s and the reactions were very good.
 It is the first raw burger on the market in retail in Europe and it looks exactly like an Aberdeen beef burger.”

 After his presentation, Gombert offered the new Veggie Quarter Pounder to Isabel Boerdam, initiator of the Dutch Week Without Meat and to moderator Jeroen Willemsen, who were both positive about the new product.
-The participants of the Summit could also taste the new innovative product.
+The participants of the Summit could also taste new innovative products.

 Want to know more?
 Read the full article about the summit, including interviews with a few of the speakers, on foodvalleyupdate.com.